zhongeric/on-chain-rfq/README.md

 This is best used on an L2 where block times are short and gas costs are low.

+Extensions:
+- Use ZK proofs via (Axiom)[https://www.axiom.xyz/] to trustlessly penalize bad actors for not revealing bids or fading an eventual swap.

 DISCLAIMER: This is a work in progress and has not been audited.
 Use at your own risk.

 ## Usage